AMeddis/ameddis.github.io/_pages/research.md

   an increased risk of depression especially among young users.
 Because of similar patterns in disease occurrence and overlapping symptoms, it is not unlikely that hormonal contraception use could also be linked to the development of anxiety disorders.
   We are interested in the risk of developing anxiety disorders in current and previous users by analyzing self-reported anxiety from a danish survey.
-  In order to improve generalizability on the target population, we employ the danish register-data to obtain calibration weights.</p>
+  Register-data are used to generalize results on the target population of danish women, without the restriction on the survey responders.</p>
    <p> <strong> Statistical challenges:</strong>  Generalizability of results from survey data using observational studies, when exposure and outcome are not independent on the selection mechanism.</p>
   </div>
 </div>